Safety & Compliance

 Fecal Incident Response

-The CDC-recommended protocol for closing, treating, and reopening a pool after a fecal contamination event.
+The CDC-recommended procedure for closing, treating, and reopening a pool after a fecal contamination event.
 Required documented procedure at every Illinois semi-public aquatic facility.

 Request a Written Proposal